team & partners

 Her special interest and driving force is the sense-making of (vocational) lifes and the value of the ‚me in society‘, as a co-creation of futures in its direct political dimension.

 She sets focus on the benefit of the multiple human intelligence and body-mind connection in educational and vocational fields and in transition contexts, enhancing the level of presence and awareness, of inner authority, performance competence and personal mastery.
 For her it is relevant to contribute to independent scenes as well as to institutional levels of social, educational and artistic fields.

 Kristin holds an adjunct professorship in Berlin.
 Since over 20 years she contributes to the development of study programs in art universities, state and free organizations of culture and education and the independent art scene.
-She is coaching and teaching internationally in body-mind practices, mental training and stage presence, as well as leading practice seminars and learning labs in communication skills, reflection and feedback methods, artistic leadership, team teaching and interdisciplinary practice.
+She is coaching and teaching internationally in body-mind practices, mental training and stage presence, as well as leading practice seminars and learning labs in movement arts, communication skills, reflection and feedback methods, artistic leadership, team teaching and interdisciplinary practice.
 She is lecturer and individual and team-trainer for students, teaching staff and other professionals.

 Esther Bermúdez, Venezuela / Germany

 Esther Bermúdez is a sociologist.
 Her aim is to bring forward the work of collectives, individuals, as well as urban and rural tribes who encourage social change through contemporary, creative expressions in new forms of critical-constructive education.
 In 2014, Esther joined The Moving Academy with the interest to continue contributing to the development of educational practices and programs, based on communitarian participation and plurality.
 As part of the core team she supports the section of research, funding and administration with her expertise and experience.